Milton Friedman: Estonia

 Although Friedman never visited Estonia, his book Free to Choose influenced Estonia's then 32-year-old prime minister, Mart Laar, who has claimed that it was the only book on economics he had read before taking office.
 Laar's reforms are often credited with responsibility for transforming Estonia from an impoverished Soviet republic to the "Baltic Tiger".
 A prime element of Laar's program was introduction of the flat tax.
 Laar won the 2006 Milton Friedman Prize for Advancing Liberty, awarded by the Cato Institute.

 United Kingdom

-After 1950 Friedman was frequently invited to lecture in Britain, and by the 1970s his ideas had gained widespread attention in conservative circles.
+After 1950, Friedman was frequently invited to lecture in Britain; by the 1970s, his ideas had gained widespread attention in conservative circles.
 For example, he was a regular speaker at the Institute of Economic Affairs (IEA), a libertarian think tank.
-Conservative politician Margaret Thatcher closely followed IEA programs and ideas, and met Friedman there in 1978.
+Conservative politician Margaret Thatcher closely followed IEA programs and ideas and met Friedman there in 1978.
 He also strongly influenced Keith Joseph, who became Thatcher's senior advisor on economic affairs, as well as Alan Walters and Patrick Minford, two other key advisers.
 Major newspapers, including the Daily Telegraph, The Times, and The Financial Times all promulgated Friedman's monetarist ideas to British decision-makers.
 Friedman's ideas strongly influenced Thatcher and her allies when she became Prime Minister in 1979.
 Galbraith strongly criticised the "workability of the Friedmanite formula" for which, he said, "Britain has volunteered to be the guinea pig".